"I am glad that taking part in a trial might help others on their own cancer journey.”

 A study looking at treatments for small kidney cancers (SURAB)

-This study is looking at the possibility of doing a larger trial to compare different ways of treating small kidney cancers.
-It will look at monitoring the cancer (active surveillance) and killing the cancer cells using radio waves, microwaves or freezing (ablative treatment).
+This study looked at the possibility of doing a larger trial to compare different ways of treating small kidney cancers.

 More about this trial